Snowdrops in the garden

 In late winter visitors to Belton can admire a white blanket of snowdrops on seasonal walks around the estate.

 Jon Lawrance, Head Gardener at Belton House says “It’s always difficult to predict when our remarkable snowdrop carpet will be at its best, as it very much depends on the season.
 There’s a huge variety of plants to be seen around Belton at this time of year, but you can catch our snowdrops in flower from as early as Christmas to as late as March”.

 Snowdrops at Belton

 Every April Jon holds a ‘have a go’ bulb planting event which gives you the chance to help add to Belton’s annual snowdrop display.
-If you would like to help Belton's garden team with the very important task of planting bulbs, meet Jon in the garden on Sunday 23 April 2017 between 2pm and 4pm.
+If you would like to help Belton's garden team with the very important task of planting bulbs, meet Jon in the garden on Saturday 25 and Sunday 26 April between 11am and 4pm.